sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ### Advanced cluster usage : job array

 Often, we have to repeat a similar analysis on a number of files, or for a number of different parameters.
-Rather than writing each sbatch script individually, we can rely on job arrays to facilitate our task.
+Rather than writing each sbatch script individually, we can rely on **job arrays** to facilitate our task.

 The idea is to have a single script which will execute itself several times.
-Each of these execution is called a **task**, and they are all the same for one variable which whose value changes from 1 to the number of tasks in the array.
+Each of these executions is called a **task**, and they are all the same, save for one variable which whose value changes from 1 to the number of tasks in the array.

 We typically use this variable, named `$SLURM_ARRAY_TASK_ID` to fetch different lines of a file containing information on the different tasks we want to run (in general, different input file names).

 !!! note

-    In bash we use variables to store some information such as a file name or parameter value.
+    In bash, we use variables to store information, such as a file name or parameter value.

-    it is created with a statement such as:
+    Variables can be created with a statement such as:

     ```myVar=10```

-    where variable `myVar` now store the value 10
+    where variable `myVar` now stores the value 10.

-    and the variable content is accessed with:
+    The variable content can then be accessed with:

     ```${myVar}```

-    You do not really need more to understand what follows, but if you are curious you can consult [this small tutorial](https://ryanstutorials.net/bash-scripting-tutorial/bash-variables.php#setting).
+    You do not really need more to understand what follows, but if you are curious, you can consult [this small tutorial](https://ryanstutorials.net/bash-scripting-tutorial/bash-variables.php#setting).

 ---